AbhijeetChattar262/Feature-Toggle-Middleware/README.md

 # Feature Toggle Middleware

-A simple and flexible feature toggle middleware for Express.js applications.
+A flexible feature toggle middleware for Express.js applications with support for complex rollout strategies.

 ## Installation